jbinde02/Thesaurusizer/README.md

 The outpus don't really make sense most of the time but that is how it is.

 ### Technologies
-This program is written in Java and uses the Java core lirbries for UI and collections.
+This program is written in Java and uses the Java core libraries for UI and collections.

 The only library used in this project is the json-simple library for Java found here:
 * https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple/1.1.1